ldijkman/ESPxWebFlMgr/jsbin-jsfiddle-clone/readme.md

-* output iframe html width is not correct i changed it for screenshots with chrome inspect console added a width 100%
+* output iframe html width is not correct i changed it for screenshots with chromium inspect console added a width 100%

 code / extracted files come from